Shiraz University of Medical Sciences

 Shiraz University of Medical Sciences (SUMS) (دانشگاه علوم پزشکی شیراز Dāneshgāh-e Olum Pezeshki-e Shirāz) is a public medical school located in Shiraz, Iran.
 Since its inauguration in 1946, SUMS has always been ranked among top medical schools in Iran.

 Currently, more than 10,000 students are studying in over 200 different disciplines within 17 schools.
-Iranian students are recruited to SUMS through National Entrance Exam (concours) and registered to the main campus of the university.
+Iranian students are admitted to SUMS based on their performance in the National Entrance Exam (Konkur) and are enrolled at the university’s main campus.
 SUMS also offers international degree and non-degree programs to international students at different levels and disciplines, including Doctor of Medicine (M.D.), Bachelor of Medicine and Bachelor of Surgery (MBBS), Doctor of Dental Medicine (D.M.D.), Doctor of Pharmacy (Pharm.D.), B.Sc., M.Sc., Ph.D., Specialty, Subspecialty, Fellowship, and numerous Medical Elective and short-term training programs.

 Moreover, SUMS is in charge of healthcare provision in public facilities, and supervising private healthcare providers throughout its appointed regions in Fars province.
 (Note: Fars province is located at the south west of Iran compromising thirty-seven counties.
 The healthcare system at this province is managed by five medical universities; that is, Shiraz University of Medical Sciences, Jahrom University of Medical Sciences, Fasa University of Medical Sciences, Larestan University of Medical Sciences, and Gerash University of Medical Sciences.
 Each university is in charge of the healthcare system at its appointed counties.)
 SUMS has 45 public hospitals (including 14 teaching hospitals), 2 community health centers in Shiraz, (Note: These health centers are responsible to supervise rural and urban comprehensive health services centers, health posts, and health houses in Shiraz.) and 28 health networks throughout Fars province.
 (Note: SUMS Health Networks are located in twenty-eight cities in Fars province (each of these cities has one health network), and each supervises hospitals, urban and rural comprehensive health services centers, health posts, and health houses throughout the county where they are located.)
 The university also supervises 17 private hospitals (including 3 charity hospitals) in Shiraz.